getyourguide/db-rocket/README.md

 This command will return the exact command you have to perform in your notebook next:

-Create a cell and type the content:
+Create a cell in the top of the notebook and paste the content (example below)

 ```sh
 %pip install dbfs:/temp/rnr-test/conduction_time_predictor/conduction_time_predictor-0.0.1-py3-none-any.whl